goarray/StarfieldPlanets/README.md

 ### `StarfieldPlanets.csv`

-* **Probably the only file you want**
+* **Final output file** – usually the one you'll use.
+* Full spreadsheet containing all Starfield planets and most* of their data.
 * Output of `StarfieldPlanets.py`.
-* Full spreadsheet containing all Starfield planets and their data.

 ### `StarfieldPlanets.py`